Diversity and Evolution of Dust Attenuation Curves from Redshift z ~ 1 to 9

 The massive halo simulations (G10, green and red points in Figure~\ref{fig:slope_av_models}) successfully reproduce the average trend observed in the $z\sim 0$ sample: the high metallicity, low gas fraction systems that resemble the local Universe late-type galaxies have relatively low {\AV} values but steep curve slopes.
 These steep slopes arise from efficient dust growth and processing (shattering) within the ISM, which increases the fraction of small dust grains and consequently leads to high attenuation at short wavelengths.
 On the other hand, the high-metallicity systems with high gas fractions, typically starburst galaxies, populate the tail characterized by high {\AV} and shallow slopes.
 This behavior is attributed to increased grain coagulation in these environments, which leads to the growth of larger dust grains \citep{asano13,hirashita15,hirashita19} and results in a flattening of the attenuation curve slope \citep{weingartner01a,hirashita20,ysard24}.
 This interplay between metallicity and dust grain evolution also explains the previously observed trends seen at $z \sim 2$, where low-metallicity galaxies tend to have steep slopes and higher-metallicity galaxies flatter ones \citep{shivaei20a}.

 Interestingly, the lower-mass halo simulations (G8/G9, shown as orange points in Figure~\ref{fig:slope_av_models}) with low metallicity but high gas fractions occupy a similar locus as the high-redshift galaxies in the slope-{\AV} diagram.
 They have shallower slopes at low {\AV} values compared to the G10 simulations.
 This behavior is a result of the high gas fractions combined with low metallicities that leads to very inefficient dust growth and metal accretion in the ISM.
 As a result, dust produced by SNe (in their ejecta) dominates the total dust population.
-As an assumption in the models, the size distribution of dust grains produced by stars is skewed towards large sizes \citep{nozawa03, nozawa07,bianchi07,sarangi15}\footnote{However, we note that the size distribution of condensed dust grains in SNe ejecta is highly debated, with some theoretical work suggesting the opposite of the assumption in this work \citep[see the review of][]{schneider-maiolino24}.}, leading to a shallower attenuation curve slope.
+As an assumption in the models, the size distribution of dust grains produced by stars is skewed towards large sizes \citep{nozawa03, nozawa07,bianchi07,gall11,gall14,sarangi15,gall18}\footnote{While some theoretical work suggest the opposite of the assumption in this work regarding the size distribution of condensed dust grains in SNe ejecta \citep[see the review of][]{schneider-maiolino24}, the observations \citep[e.g.,][]{gall14,wesson15,priestley20,niculescu22} have been showing strong evidence that the majority of dust grains in SN ejecta are indeed large (about micron-sized).}, leading to a shallower attenuation curve slope.